asyncapi/parser-js/README.md

 ## Stringify

-Converting a parsed document to a string may be necessary when saving the parsed document to a database or similar situations where you don't need to parse the document just once and save it somewhere.
+Converting a parsed document to a string may be necessary when saving the parsed document to a database, or similar situations where you need to parse the document just once and then reuse it.

 For that, the Parser supports the ability to stringify a parsed AsyncAPI document through the static `AsyncAPIDocument.stringify(...parsedDoc)` method.
-This method differs from the native `JSON.stringify(...json)` implementation in that every reference that occurs (at least twice throughout the document) is converted into a [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) path.
+This method differs from the native `JSON.stringify(...json)` implementation, in that every reference that occurs (at least twice throughout the document) is converted into a [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) path.

-To parse a stringified document into an AsyncAPIDocument instance you must use the static `AsyncAPIDocument.parse(...stringifiedDoc)` method.
+To parse a stringified document into an AsyncAPIDocument instance, you must use the static `AsyncAPIDocument.parse(...stringifiedDoc)` method.
 It isn't compatible with the native `JSON.parse()` method.

-A few advantages of the solution:
+A few advantages of this solution:
-- string is as small as possible due to the use of [JSON Pointers](https://datatracker.ietf.org/doc/html/rfc6901).
+- The string remains as small as possible due to the use of [JSON Pointers](https://datatracker.ietf.org/doc/html/rfc6901).
-- all circular references are preserved.
+- All circular references are preserved.

 ## Develop